TactileVision/CollabJam-Client/README.md

 ### How to Install the Binary
 1. Download the latest binary from the [Releases](https://github.com/TactileVision/TactileCollab/releases) page
-2. Move the exeutable to your applications folder or whereever you prefer to store it
+2. Doubleclick the executable to install the software

 ### How to Use the Frontend